givemepower8/Phaser3Practices/docs/COC.md

 # COC

-Wisely deploy troops to destroy opponent's defensing system and town hall.
+The goal of the game is to wisely and timly deploy troops to destroy opponent's defensing system and town hall.

 For a multiplayer battle, player gets one star by 50% more destruction, one star by destroying the town hall, three stars by 100% destruction.

-In a clan war, leader decides the size of players, each player has two attacks, the clan who gets more stars wins the clan war.
+In a clan war, leader decides the size of warm, 5/15/...players to attend the 2 days war.
+Each player has two attacks in the day, the clan who gets more stars wins the clan war.
 If two clans get the same number of stars, the clan has more destruction rate wins the war.
+It's a draw if both happened to be same.

-In the league war, 7 days straight and one attack per player.
+In the league war, 8 clans have war with each other, usually 15 vs. 15 or 30 vs. 30.
+7 days straight and one attack per player.

 ## Resources and Structures